codeforboston/cliff-effects/README.md

 ## Environment Setup
 To follow these instructions, it'd help if you:
 - have mentally perpared for experimentation and learning and/or
-- know how to open your command prompt/terminal
+- know how to open your terminal/command prompt
-- know a bit about how to navigate to different folders in your command prompt/terminal
+- know a bit about how to navigate to different folders in your terminal
-- know a bit about installing software for your command prompt/terminal, like nodejs
+- know a bit about installing software for your terminal, like nodejs

 Instructions:
 1. If you know how, fork and clone the repo, and create a link (a remote branch) to our repo.
 If not, see this [github guide](https://help.github.com/articles/fork-a-repo/).
 Go through all the steps.
-2. In your termainal, do `git checkout dev`. *Do not touch the `master` branch.*
+2. In your termainal/command prompt, do `git checkout dev`. *Do not touch the `master` branch.*
 3. If you don't have nodejs, install it (see [install nodejs](https://nodejs.org/en/)).
 If you're not sure if you have nodejs, do the next step.
 If you don't get a number, you don't have nodejs.
 4. Check your node.js version in your terminal with `node --version`.
 It should show a number.
 Version 5.0 or greater is preferred.
-5. In your command prompt/terminal, do `npm install`.
+5. In your terminal, do `npm install`.
 This might take a few minutes.
 6. Now you'll be able to try out the current UI or play with the code!
-7. To see a local version of the site, in your command prompt/terminal type `npm start`.
+7. To see a local version of the site, in your terminal type `npm start`.
 It should open a browser window with the site loaded.
 It works best in Chrome.
 8. To make changes to the site and see them, just change the code in the files, save the changes, and the browser page will automatically reload.
 If you don't see the changes, refresh the page.
 If it's still not looking different, you may have done something incorrectly.
 Feel free to ask one of us.
-9. To stop the local version, in your command prompt/terminal press `Ctrl-C`.
+9. To stop the local version, in your terminal press `Ctrl-C`.

 To get yourself set up to keep up to date with the latest changes to the `dev` branch, make sure you've gone through [Step 3 of the github guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository).
 To keep your branches from getting tangled as you both make changes and keep up to date with our repo, take a look at our wiki page about a possible [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow).